LongxingTan/open-retrievals/examples/README.md

 ```

-## Common question
+## Common questions
 - If grad_norm during training is always zero, consider to change fp16 or bf16
-- If the fine-tuned embedding performance during inference is worse, check whether the pooling_method is correct
+- If the fine-tuned embedding performance during inference is worse, check whether the pooling_method is correct, and the prompt is the same as training